The Tintype in the Box: Photo Mystery

 Clothing Style

-High neckline, fitted bodice, dark fabric typical of late 1860s-early 1870s
+High neckline, fitted bodice, dark fabric of the late 1860s to early 1870s.

 Hairstyle